cloudmesh/classes/docs/source/i524/index.rst

   develop as part of the project a deployment of a technology.
 Points may depend on effort and simplicity of the deployment.

+* **Late homework**: Any late homework will be receiving a 10% grade reduction.
+As this is a large class and the assignments are not standard multiple choice questions, grading will take a considerable time.
+Some homework can not be delivered late as they are related to establish communication with you.
+Such **deadline specific** homework will receive 0 points in case they are late.
+See course calendar.
+It is the student’s responsibility to upload submissions well ahead of the deadline to avoid last minute problems with network connectivity, browser crashes, cloud issues, etc.

+* **Frequent checkins**: It is **important** to make frequent and often commits to the github repository as the activities will be monitored and will be integrated into the project grade.
+Note that paper and project will take a considerable amount of time and doing proper time management is a must for this class.
+Avoid starting your project late.
+Procrastination does not pay off.

 * **No bonus projects:** This class will not have any bonus projects or regrading requests.
 Instead you need to focus your time on the papers and the project assignments.